DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-selection.md

 # TableSelection Plugin Reference

-Plugin that visualize selection state within table.
+This plugin visualizes selection state within a table by rendering selection checkboxes and highlighting the selected rows.

 ## User Reference